Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 !!! important

-    When set to `true`, Teku uses more CPU and bandwidth, and for most users there’s really no reason to use this option.
+    When set to `true`, Teku uses more CPU and bandwidth, and for most users there’s no need to use this option.

 ### rest-api-cors-origins